![]() |

 Find a Notary - Quick Links

-TX State Notary Public Division Information Please visit our state notary division contact page to find contact information for the Texas notary division.
-TX Notary Public Mobile Fee Information Though not specifically mentioning notaries as state officers in the statute, Texas law requires 'state officers' to bill clients for all expenses.
-Therefore it is recommended that you always prepare a detailed bill for any services you perform as a notary public.
-Discuss your fees with your signers before performing the notarial act to avoid confusion or conflict afterward.
-Always provide a written receipt for fees charged, completely separating any non-notary business fees such as travel expenses from the actual notary fees charged.
+TX State Notary Public Division Information Please visit our state notary division contact page to find a current phone number and address for the Texas notary division.
+TX Notary Public Mobile Fee Information Texas law requires state officers (notaries public qualify for this designation) to bill clients for all expenses.
+Therefore it is recommended for notaries to prepare detailed bills for any services they perform as a notary public.
+Please discuss all fees with the signers before performing any notarial act to deter disagreements after the fact.
+Always provide a written and itemized receipt for fees billed, completely itemizing any non-notary business fees such as travel fees & waiting time, as well as expenses relating to particular notary fees.
 Texas Notary Fees / Maximum Notary Fees